noah-kr/bt-biomass-datasets/README.md

 ### Download AGB Dataset China

 To download the AGB Dataset China, use the provided script download_AGB_China.py within the bmdata Conda environment.
+Note: You need about 108GB available to download this dataset

 **1. Run the script:**
 ```markdown